Frampton Cotterell: Anglo-Saxon and Medieval history

 By the 13th century the village was known as Frampton Cotell.
 The name Cotell or Cotterell is derived from the Cotele Family, lords of Frampton Manor in the 12th and early 13th centuries.
 Their manor house was not at modern day Frampton Court, it was probably located behind the church on the east of Mill Lane, here the field names 'Hall Marsh' and 'Hall Marsh Mead' survived into the 19th Century.

 The medieval village was long and rectangular, located on the ridge between (Lower) Stone Close and the River Frome, and between Church Road and Rectory Road.
 The village was provided for using the open field system.
 Surrounding the village would have been three big fields; these fields were cultivated by peasants who held scattered strips in the many furlongs which made up the fields, every year one of the fields would be left unploughed and would be fertilised by the manure from the local animals.
 This system would have provided for the village.

 Besides these fields there were also common wastes, Frampton Common, Adam's Land, Brockridge, Goose Green, Woodend Green, and Tovey's Green to name a few.

 This system lasted until about 1550 by which time the big fields had made way for compact farms, cultivated by independent farmers as they saw fit.
 This boosted the village's economy, providing dairy products, cider, pigs, and turnips.

+Frampton Cotterell was the residence of Sir John Seymour (1526-1627) brother to Queen Jane Seymour, and his wife Lady Jane Poyntz (1538-1593).
+Of the subsequent five generations of the Seymour family, the most notable was Lt.
+Colonel John Seymour, 10th Royal Governor of Maryland, USA.